Import CSV Files from Amazon S3 or GCS into TiDB Cloud

 • Bucket Access: you can use a GCS IAM Role to access your bucket.
 For more information, see Configure GCS access.

-5. If the source files do not meet the naming conventions, you can define a custom mapping rule for each target table and its corresponding CSV file.
+When importing multiple files, you can use Advanced Settings > Mapping Settings to define a custom mapping rule for each target table and its corresponding CSV file.
 After that, the data source files will be re-scanned using the provided custom mapping rule.
-To modify the mapping, go to Advanced Settings and then click Mapping Settings.
-Note that Mapping Settings is available only when you choose to import into pre-created tables.

 6. Click Start Import.